Project Introduction

 Representative Kazuyuki Ito (NRC), sharing member Ikushi Yoda (AIST)

-Summery : We did long term adjustment experiment for actual users mainly research for cerebral palsy patient continuously, we collected gesture data from people with disabilities continuously, and we developed operation menu for the first time mainly of to operate personal computers, home electronics, bell pressing.
+Summary : We did long term adjustment experiment for actual users mainly research for cerebral palsy patient continuously, we collected gesture data from people with disabilities continuously, and we developed operation menu for the first time mainly of to operate personal computers, home electronics, bell pressing.

-Research result : We collected data total number of 51 people, total number of the body part is 181 continuously.
+Research result : We collected data total number of 51 people; total number of the body part is 181 continuously.
 Also, we did long adjustment evaluation for the first time with state transition type of operation menu.
 Also, we made web site to open the software later and we will open foot gesture module as for the first version of prototype.

 • April 2014 – March 2015 Ministry of Health, Labor and Welfare, Health, Labor, Welfare and Science Research Trust Fund (total research project for persons with disabilities) “Research and development of module that is non-contact and unconstraint gesture interface to support of a person with disabilities”